Colin Tatz

-Colin Tatz AO (18 July 1934 – 19 November 2019) was a South African-Australian academic and public intellectual.
-He was the director of the Australian Institute for Holocaust and Genocide Studies and Professor of Politics at the University of New England, Armidale, and Macquarie University, Sydney.
+Colin Martin Tatz (18 July 1934 – 19 November 2019) was a South African-born Australian political scientist and public intellectual.
+He was the director of the Australian Institute for Holocaust and Genocide Studies and professor of politics at the University of New England, Armidale, and held positions at the Australian National University in Canberra as well as Macquarie University in Sydney.
+He published prolifically, including on Aboriginal and Torres Strait Islander history and politics, cultural anthropology, and racism in sport.